markjm610/bonsai/README.md

 // Component body and part of return statement not shown

 // Component returns itself checking for left and right children
-// Positions are relative to their parent node, and are adjusted by the level (higher level nodes are closer together) return (
+// Positions are relative to their parent node, and are adjusted by the level (nodes further down the tree are closer together) return (
             <animated.div>
                 { node &&